The big 111 reveal: Is this New Zealand's new non-emergency number?

 At the time, he said an announcement would be made early this year about the new call centre which was planned for the Kapiti Coast.

-The slow response times appeared to have affected a customer satisfaction where only 69 per cent of people were satisfied with the speed of police response.
+The slow response times appeared to have affected customer satisfaction where only 69 per cent of people were satisfied with the speed of police response.

 Police aimed to reach 83 per cent or higher.